tambej29/SQL/Olist E-commerce EDA/EDA Results.md

 FROM temp_t as t
 JOIN sellers as s USING(seller_id);
 ```
-### 2. Create a function to proper case customer_city and seller_city.
+### 2. Create a function to proper case customer_city and seller_city
-This function can be use to capitalize the first letter of every word withing a row, like the PROPER() function in Excel
+This function can be use to capitalize the first letter of every word withing a row, like the PROPER() function in Excel.
 ```sql
 DELIMITER //
 CREATE FUNCTION proper(str VARCHAR(500))